anoopmail/html2json/README.md

 # html2json #

-A ruby gem to scrape a url and renders into JSON.
+A ruby gem to scrape a webpage and renders required dom elements into a JSON.
 Use with Rails.

 ## Usage: ##
 ### Simple ###